robotology/iit-ibm/examples/speech_recognition/README.md

   yarp.Synthetizer.speak(msg.content);
 });
 ```
 and that's it!
-We have added basic speech synthesis/recognition functionalities in our browser.
+We just added speech synthesis/recognition functionalities in our browser.